 - A combination of pain, fever, and vomiting

-To prevent the formation of ovarian cysts, here are some recommendations for you that can easily be done at home.
+Prevention of ovarian cysts is crucial.
+Here are some recommendations for you that you can easily do at home:

 Maintain a healthy diet